Wooly-AI/docs/docs/Root/Glossary.md

 ### WoolyAI's Solution for GPU Concurrency

 Wooly runs all workloads in the same GPU context (think of it like a shared workspace).
 No switching between contexts means no overhead from saving/loading state.
 The GPU can truly execute multiple things at once, not just pretend to by rapidly switching.

+## Wooly Instruction Set (WIS)

+The Wooly Instruction Set are created by the WoolyAI Client and sent to the WoolyAI Server for execution.
+They are a set of instructions that the WoolyAI Server can understand and execute on the GPU, no matter the GPU vendor or architecture.